nikitavoloboev/data/macOS/macOS.md

 	- `ESC` = Cancel
 - I can also press `/` or `~` to quickly go to some directory from a save dialogue.
 And I can press `⌘ + ↑` to go to `parent directory`.
 - Recovery mode: Power off the machine, press the power button and immediately hold Cmd-R.
+- Fresh install new mac:
+	- Go to recovery partition.
+Reinstall macOS from scratch, don’t select the option to reinstall from Time Machine.
+Go through install process, setup a new account, then log in.
+When logged in, open Time Machine Migration Assistant and chose what you want to transfer from it.
+You can select specific things like Applications, Documents, etc.
+	- Use Disk Utility in recovery partition to erase the hard drive to replace system files too.
+	- `~/Library/Application Support/` is where apps store auxiliary files.
+	- `~/Library/Preferences/` is where apps store preferences.

 ## Links
 - [macOS developer tutorials](https://www.raywenderlich.com/category/macos)